Last Updated on July 17, 2022 by Luke Feldbrugge

 When most people think about home staging, they only think about the inside of the house.
 But the exterior is the first thing any buyer will see, and it’s crucial your home makes a good first impression.
 Increase your curb appeal by making sure your lawn is mowed and free of any leaves or other debris.
-Clean your gutters and make sure any bushes are neatly trimmed.
+Make sure any bushes are neatly trimmed.
 A well-maintained exterior will signal to buyers that you’ve taken good care of the home and will give them a good feeling before they ever walk through the door.

 Before you start worrying about artwork or which accent pieces go where, you need to give your home a deep, thorough clean.
 Buyers expect to walk into a clean house, and it’s the number one way to make your home look its best.
 It probably won’t be fun, but take the time to clean your home top to bottom, including windows, floors, appliances, countertops, sinks, showers and basically any other place that will be visible during a home tour.
-You don’t need to scrub the underside of your floor boards, but you should make sure that your basement and any attic or crawl spaces are free of cobwebs and visible dust.
+You don’t need to scrub the underside of your floor boards, but you should make sure that your basement and any attic or crawl spaces are free of cobwebs, visible dust and pests.

-Messy homes don’t show well.
-To make your home attractive to buyers, you need to declutter your space.
+Your stuff is important to you.
+It is not important to a potential buyer, and in most cases the less of your things the buyer sees, the better.
+To make your home attractive to buyers, you will need to declutter your space.
 Remove small kitchen appliances from countertops, clean up kids’ toys and get rid of any décor items that are smaller than a soccer ball.
-Those items may be treasured heirlooms to you.
-But to buyers, they’re knickknacks that make your home feel unappealing.
+Attempt to minimize photos and treasured heirlooms.

 Whether it’s the pantry, basement or master bedroom, every buyer wants more storage space.
 While you can’t magically add closets to your home, you can maximize the appeal of the storage you do have.
 Even a large closet will appear small and unattractive if it’s bursting at the seams.
 So remove items from closets until they’re half full.
 Then organize the remaining items so everything is neat and orderly.
 This home staging trick will give buyers the feeling that there’s more than enough room for all their stuff, checking off one more box on their wish list.

 While home staging is primarily a visual endeavor, don’t forget about the nose.
 Scents that evoke positive memories motivate decision making.
 A home that smells like cigarette smoke, pets, or like musty mildew will turn off most buyers.
 It’s important that your home smells fresh and clean.
-However, be careful about using artificial fragrances as these can sometimes be too powerful and overwhelm buyers.
+However, be careful about using artificial fragrances as these can sometimes be too powerful or cause an allergic reaction for some individuals.
 Instead, try these simple home staging tips to make your home smell like a million bucks:

 - Open a window and allow fresh air to move throughout the house